 The Personal Growth and Counseling Center’s mission is promote the mental health of CSUMB students in order to improve the quality of their lives and aid them in achieving academic success.
 We are committed to the development of the whole person: academically, personally, socially, spiritually, and physically.

-Student Disability Resources promotes the empowerment, wellness and full integration of students with disabilities into campus life and the campus community.
+Student Disability and Accessibility Center (SDAC) promotes the empowerment, wellness and full integration of students with disabilities into campus life and the campus community.
 We seek to provide academic and personal support services to students with disabilities in order for them to attain success at CSUMB.

 The Otter Student Union (OSU) at CSU Monterey Bay is a student-centered 501c3 nonprofit organization whose mission is to be the heartbeat of campus and a bridge to surrounding communities, providing spaces, opportunities, and advocacy that cultivate belonging reflective of CSUMB's founding vision.